|

 diagnosed?

-Your doctor or health care provider will examine the vulva and vestibule to identify the common skin changes seen with vulvar vestibulitis.
+Your doctor or health care provider will examine the vulva and vestibule to identify the common skin changes seen with Vulvar Vestibulitis.
 Pain is usually felt if the vestibule area is touched with a cotton tipped applicator.
 A sample of your vaginal discharge is collected and tested to rule out infection.

 What

-causes Vulvar Vestibulitis?
+causes Vulvar

 The exact cause is unknown, but many studies are being conducted to determine